elixir-nx/nx/nx/guides/backend_documentation/convention.md

 Nx exposes a stable public API (`Nx`, `Nx.LinAlg`, and so on) while individual backends implement the underlying callbacks and optional `Nx.block/4` lowerings.
-Users who need to know *how* a specific backend executes an operation should not have to read backend source code.
+Users who need to know how a specific backend differs from the portable API should not have to read backend source code.

 ## Documentation guides

-Each backend may publish **backend documentation guides** that mirror the Nx module structure and document backend-specific behaviour for each callback.
+Each backend may publish **backend documentation guides** that mirror the Nx module structure.
 The naming convention is:

     guides/backend_documentation/nx.md           # mirrors top-level `Nx`
     guides/backend_documentation/nx_lin_alg.md   # mirrors `Nx.LinAlg`